How does it work?

 • Isn’t fibre access the future?

-It might very well be, or a next generation wireless solution like enhanced LTE might be the future, but ADSL access is what most broadband have now, and will have for the foreseeable future.
+It might very well be, or the next generation 5G wireless solution might be, but ADSL access is the most widely used broadband solution in South Africa at the moment, and for the foreseeable future.